pib-rocks/software-setup/README.md

 ## Additonal

-If you want to install ROS2 to your Linux Mint desktop machine with Version 21.1 or Ubuntu-22.04
+If you want to install ROS2 to your Linux Mint desktop machine with Version 21.1 or Ubuntu 22.04

   - Replace <your_desktop_fqdn> with the full qualified domain name of your desktop machine or IP address in `hosts.ini`
   - Replace <your_desktop_username> with the username you use on your desktop machine in `host_vars/desktop/firstrun.yml`